ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 #### Create a data package directory structure.

  The first step is to create the data package directory structure.
-This package structure is based on [rrrpkg](https://github.com/ropensci/rrrpkg) and some [conventions introcuded by Hadlely Wickham](http://r-pkgs.had.co.nz/data.html#data-extdata).
+This package structure is based on [`rrrpkg`](https://github.com/ropensci/rrrpkg) and some [conventions introcuded by Hadley Wickham](http://r-pkgs.had.co.nz/data.html#data-extdata).

 ```r